Hemanth73/academic-kickstart/content/home/experience.md

   Responsibilities include:

-  * Resolving doubts in lectures
-  * Resolving queries in homework problems
+  * Resolving queries in lectures and homeworks
   * Maintaining decorum in course forum"""

 [[experience]]